Cat and Dog Acupuncture in Limerick

 If you are seeking a better solution to your pet's health problem, Limerick Veterinary Hospital can help.
 Acupuncture is a treatment modality that can work for any patient, regardless of species, breed, size and age.

-How Pet Acupuncture Heals
+How Cat and Dog Acupuncture Heals

-Acupuncture is not commonly utilized in most veterinary practices.
+Cat and dog acupuncture is not commonly utilized in most veterinary practices.
 Therefore, you may have questions about how it functions, and whether it will be effective.
 It is generally used in conjunction with other treatments, such as prescription medication and laser therapy.
 This multi-modal approach often yields the best results.

-Acupuncture involves placing small, thin needles at specific points on the body.
+Cat and Dog acupuncture involves placing small, thin needles at specific points on the body.
 These points are usually where nerves, blood vessels and muscle junctions converge.
 When needles are placed at these points, they stimulate the nervous system to produce a complex series of reactions.
 These result in a therapeutic effect in which the body's self-healing properties take over, relieving pain, reducing inflammation and increasing longevity.

 What We Can Treat